 Outside of teaching Michael enjoys travelling, cycling, playing football, volleyball, basketball, rapping, advising, problem-solving and challenges anyone on earth at table tennis.

 Karunika is the lovely and welcoming face you will first encounter when visiting the Krishna Village reception.
 She has been a part of the Krishna Farm community for many years and has joined the Krishna Village team in July 2016.
 With a wealth of experience in running cafes, shops and her artist husband Danshwar's gallery for many years, she is not only making sure that we are well organised, but has also an incredible eye for details.
 As a mother of seven, she is the most caring and kind hearted soul and mother-of-all.
 In addition, she holds a degree in counselling and is therefore a compassionate listener and experienced advisor.

 Devi is a volunteer manager in the Krishna Village kitchen team alongside Sanatani.
-She moved to Australia from her home in Austria, where she grew up and completed her studies as a Social Worker and a degree in arts and photography.
+She grew up and completed her studies as a Social Worker and a degree in arts and photography in Vienna, Austria.
 As a child of an Austrian mother and Indian father she was exposed to both cultures all her life, and developed a deep interest in topics like yoga and Ayurveda.
-Whilst still in Austria, she was running Ayurvedic cooking courses and will do so at the Krishna Village soon, too...